A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Introduction

 In this paper, we suggest a generalization called a~\emph{$k$-positive linear system}.
 Such a system maps the set of vectors with at most~$k-1$ sign variations to itself.
 For the case~$k=1$ this reduces to a positive linear system.
 But for~$k\geq 2 $ the system may be~$k$-positive even if it is not a positive system in the usual sense.

-Positive linear systems are important in their own right, and are an active area of research (see, e.g. the recent tutorial~\cite{posi-tutorial}), but also play an important role in the context of nonlinear systems.
-Indeed, if the variational system associated with the nonlinear system is a positive linear time-varying~(LTV) system then the nonlinear system is \emph{cooperative} and this has far reaching consequences~\cite{hlsmith}.
+Positive linear systems are important in their own right, and are an active area of research (see, e.g. the recent tutorial by~\cite{posi-tutorial}), but also play an important role in the context of nonlinear systems.
+Indeed, if the variational system associated with the nonlinear system (see the exact definition below) is a positive linear time-varying~(LTV) system then the nonlinear system is \emph{cooperative} and this has far reaching consequences~\citep{hlsmith}.
 We generalize this by defining~\emph{$k$-cooperative systems} as systems with a variational system that is a~$k$-positive LTV.
 We describe the implications of this on the asymptotic behavior of the nonlinear system.
-In particular, we use results of Sanchez~\cite{sanchez2009cones} to prove the Poincar\'{e}-Bendixon for some trajectories of~$2$-coopertive systems.
+In particular, we strengthen a seminal result of~\cite{sanchez2009cones} to prove the Poincar\'{e}-Bendixson property for any trajectory of a~$2$-cooperative system that remains in a compact set.
+Note that for our special case we are able to use the nested structure of the invariant sets of a~$2$-cooperative system to prove a result that is considerably stronger than the one in~\citep{sanchez2009cones}.
 We believe that these results provide new tools for analyzing the asymptotic behavior of nonlinear dynamical systems.
+For a recent application to an important closed-loop system from systems biology, see~\cite{Margaliot868000}.

 We begin with motivating the general ideas in a slightly simplified setting.
 More general and rigorous statements are given in the next sections.
 For a matrix~$B\in\R^{n\times m}$ we write~$B\geq 0$ [$B\gg 0$] if every entry of~$B$ is nonnegative [positive].
 Recall that a matrix~$P\in\R^{n\times n }$ is called \emph{Metzler} if every off-diagonal entry of~$P$ is nonnegative.